ak804670/resumebuilder-app/README.md

 ### `ABOUT Page`

-About page contains some information about the benifits of this resume builder Application.
+1) About page contains some information about the benifits of this resume builder Application.

-About page contains some social media icon where the user can simply contact the developer of this web app.
+2) About page contains some social media icon where the user can simply contact the developer of this web app.

-# reumebuilder BY Anish
+## 🛠 Installation and Setup Instructions

+1. Installation: `npm install`

+2. In the project directory, you can run: `npm start`

+##
+<h4 align="center">Made with ❤️ from Anish</h4>
+<h4 align="center">Thank You</h4>